-IAI: L1 903 Microbes and Society is designed for liberal arts majors or other students who wish to learn more about microbes.
-This class emphasizes scientific enquiry through selected concepts in biology such as organization, function, heredity, evolution, and ecology using microbes as the study organism.
+IAI: L1 903 7.7

+Microbes and Society is designed for the general student who wishes to learn more about microbes.
+This class emphasizes scientific enquiry through selected concepts in biology such as organization, function, heredity, evolution and ecology using microbes as the study organism.
 Topics may include a survey of microorganisms, the role of microorganisms in health and disease, ecological and economic roles of microbes and the role of microorganisms in biotechnology.
-Prereguisite: None Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: None